 A: IDRC uses hi-tech digital measuring equipment and a computerized milling machine to cut doors to precise measurements.
 Our technology avoids the guesswork and uncertainty involved in contractor-implemented door replacement projects.
-In contrast, a contractor must spend many hours using manual measurements and hand-cutting methods to trim and shave each new door to fit the existing door frame.
-To avoid the uncertainty and frustration involved in this tedious process, many contractors will recommend removing the door frame and installing prehung doors, even when the existing door frame is in good condition.
-In fact, we regularly encounter situations where a contractor actively insists on installing prehung doors at a much higher cost, but IDRC is able to save significant time and money by only replacing the door while retaining the existing door frame.
+For instance, a contractor must spend many hours using manual measurements and hand-cutting methods to cut and trim each new door to fit the existing door frame.
+To avoid uncertainty and frustration, many contractors will automatically replace the door frame, even when it is in good condition.
+We regularly encounter situations where a contractor actively insists on installing prehung doors at a much higher cost, but IDRC is able to save significant time and money by only replacing the door while retaining the existing door frame.

 Q: What is the process to replace my doors through IDRC?

 A: First, our sales representative will visit your home to provide an estimate.
 If you accept the estimate and place a deposit, then a technician with our digital measuring tool will visit your home to obtain digital measurements of each door opening.
 If no special-order items are involved in the order, then doors typically take two to three weeks to arrive.
 Our door installation crew will arrive at a scheduled time to deliver and install the new doors.
 Depending on the number of doors being replaced, the installation process is usually completed in between 2-4 hours.

 Q: How long does the process take to get new doors installed?